Ilya Kurkin

 • Unified data format: JSON identity profile + avatar assembly

-• External identity companion app (safe for Web2 engines)
+• External identity companion web app

-• Cross-game achievements + reward layer (events never on-chain)
+• Cross-game achievements + reward layer

 How it worked end-to-end